Aaron Sorkin

-Aaron Benjamin Sorkin (born June 9, 1961) is an American playwright, screenwriter and film director.
-Born in New York City, he developed a passion for writing at an early age.
-As a writer for stage, television and film, Sorkin is recognized for his trademark fast-paced dialogue and extended monologues, complemented by frequent use of the storytelling technique called the "walk and talk".
-Sorkin has earned numerous accolades including an Academy Award, a BAFTA Award, five Primetime Emmy Awards and three Golden Globes.
+Aaron Benjamin Sorkin (born June 9, 1961) is an American screenwriter, playwright, and filmmaker.
+As a writer for stage, television, and film, he is recognized for his trademark fast-paced dialogue and extended monologues, complemented by frequent use of the storytelling technique called the "walk and talk".
+Sorkin has earned numerous accolades including an Academy Award, a BAFTA Award, five Primetime Emmy Awards, three Golden Globes, and two WGA Awards, in addition to a Laurence Olivier Award nomination.

-His works include the theatrical plays A Few Good Men (1989), The Farnsworth Invention (2007), and To Kill a Mockingbird (2018), as well as the television series Sports Night (1998–2000), The West Wing (1999–2006), Studio 60 on the Sunset Strip (2006–07), and The Newsroom (2012–14).
+Born in New York City, Sorkin developed a passion for writing at an early age.
+He rose to prominence as a writer-creator and showrunner of the television series Sports Night (1998–2000), The West Wing (1999–2006), Studio 60 on the Sunset Strip (2006–07), and The Newsroom (2012–14).
+He is also known for his work on Broadway including the plays A Few Good Men (1989), The Farnsworth Invention (2007), To Kill a Mockingbird (2018), and the revival of Lerner and Loewe's musical Camelot (2023).

 He wrote the film screenplays for A Few Good Men (1992), The American President (1995), and several biopics including Charlie Wilson's War (2007), Moneyball (2011), and Steve Jobs (2015).
-For writing 2010's The Social Network, he won the Academy Award for Best Adapted Screenplay.
-He made his directorial film debut with Molly's Game (2017), followed by The Trial of the Chicago 7 (2020), and Being the Ricardos (2021).
+For writing The Social Network (2010), he won the Academy Award for Best Adapted Screenplay.
+He made his directorial film debut with Molly's Game (2017), followed by The Trial of the Chicago 7 (2020) and Being the Ricardos (2021).